BE Civil Engineering: Career, Skills, Scope, Options, Outlook, Challenges

 • Teamwork skills: civil engineers often work in teams and must be able to collaborate effectively with others.

-• Time management skills: civil engineers must be able to manage their time effectively and meet project deadlines.
+• Time management skills: civil engineers must manage their time effectively and meet project deadlines.

 • Knowledge of construction materials and methods: civil engineers must be familiar with the properties and behavior of various construction materials and the methods used to build with them.

-• Knowledge of building codes and regulations: civil engineers must be familiar with the regulations and codes that govern the construction industry.
+• Knowledge of building codes and regulations: civil engineers must be familiar with the rules and codes that govern the construction industry.

 • Knowledge of engineering principles: civil engineers must have a strong foundation in engineering principles, including structural analysis, geotechnical engineering, and environmental engineering.